Structuring Your Work with Structural Equation Models

 Where our assumptions fail, they are revised or rejected.
 Building confidence and clarity.

-The process yields compelling, justifiable conclusions worthy of your work and effort.
+The process yields compelling, justifiable conclusions worthy of your work.